RubiconDeFi/rubi-py/rubi/docs/source/quickstart.rst

      - Field to order the offers by.
 Default is "timestamp"
    * - `order_direction`
      - Direction to order the offers by.
 Default is "desc"
+  *  - `as_dataframe`
+     - If the response should be as a dataframe or as a list of LimitOrders

 The `get_trades` Method
 ^^^^^^^^^^^^^^^^^^^^^^^